mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_B.md

 ### YAML Schema Handling

 The js-yaml library requires that tag constructors return plain JavaScript objects.
-Our approach of returning an object with `__tag`, `value`, and `clearChildren` properties follows the pattern already established in the codebase for other custom tags.
+Our approach of returning an object with `__tag`, `value`, and `clear` properties follows the pattern already established in the codebase for other custom tags.

 ### Value Extraction